dotnet/core-setup/Documentation/design-docs/COM-activation.md

 The `DllCanUnloadNow()` function will always return `S_FALSE` indicating the shim is never able to be unloaded.
 This matches .NET Framework semantics and can be adjusted in the future if needed.

+The `DllRegisterServer()` and `DllUnregisterServer()` functions will adhere to the [COM registration contract](https://docs.microsoft.com/en-us/windows/desktop/com/classes-and-servers) and enable registration and unregistration of the classes defined in the `.clsidmap` manifest.

 #### Class Registration

-Registration will depend on the application's [deployment scenario](https://docs.microsoft.com/en-us/dotnet/core/deploying/).

-* [Framework-dependent deployments (FDD)](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd) - This is most similar to the .NET Framework scenario and registration will be done using the shared framework.
-* [Self-contained deployments (SCD)](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd) - Registration will be done using the contained framework.
+Two options exist for registration and are a function of the intent of the class's author.
+The .NET Core platform will impose the deployment of a shim instance with a `.clsidmap` manifest.
+In order to address potential security concerns, the .NET Core tool chain will also permit the creation of a customized shim instance with an embedded `.clsidmap`.
+This customized shim will allow for the implicit signing of the `.clsidmap` manifest.

 ##### Registry

-Details of class registration in the registry for .NET Core are under active investigation, but this fact does not limit the current plan.
-At a minimum, registration scripts could be generated for the user via an extension to the [`dotnet.exe`][dotnet_link] tool, although this approach may be unsatisfactory as a final experience.
+Class registration in the registry for .NET Core classes is greatly simplified and is now identical to that of a non-managed COM class.
+This is possible due to the pressence of the aforementioned `.clsidmap` manifest.
+The application developer will be able to use the traditional [`regsvr32.exe`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/regsvr32) tool for class registration.

 ##### Registration-Free

-[RegFree COM for .NET](https://docs.microsoft.com/en-us/dotnet/framework/interop/configure-net-framework-based-com-components-for-reg) is another style of registration that does not require accessing the registry.
+[RegFree COM for .NET](https://docs.microsoft.com/en-us/dotnet/framework/interop/configure-net-framework-based-com-components-for-reg) is another style of registration, but does not require registry access.
 This approach is complicated by the use of [application manifests](https://docs.microsoft.com/en-us/windows/desktop/SbsCs/application-manifests), but does have benefits for limiting environment impact and simplifying deployment.
 A severe limitation of this approach is that in order to use RegFree COM with a .NET class, the Window OS assumes the use of `mscoree.dll` for the in-proc server.
-Without a change in the Windows OS, this assumption in the RegFree .NET scenario makes usage of the current manifest approach a broken scenario for .NET Core.
+Without a change in the Windows OS, this assumption in the RegFree .NET scenario makes the existing manifest approach a broken scenario for .NET Core.

 An example of a RegFree manifest for a .NET Framework class is below - note the absence of specifying a hosting server library (i.e. `mscoree.dll` is implied for the `clrClass` element).